 Alexandria Ocasio-Cortez beat the Democratic machine.
-Now she's helping other candidates do the same
+Now she's helping other candidates do the same.

 “Senator Peralta is proud of his record of achievement in the Senate, including the strongest paid family leave program in the country, $15 million in funding for immigrant legal defense, and a $15 minimum wage,” Peralta’s spokesman, Thomas Musich, said in a statement.
 “While he was fighting for his constituents on these issues Ms. Ramos was nowhere to be found.
 He looks forward to achieving even more with a Democratic majority in 2019.”

 Activists weren’t convinced.
 Newly formed groups including Empire State Indivisible and Kang’s No IDC NYC began holding teach-ins to explain the inner workings of Albany, protesting outside Senate offices, and phone-banking.
-They held empty-chair town halls, much like the ones more nationally-focused Indivisible groups convened to shame members of Congress.
+They held empty-chair town halls, much like the ones more nationally focused Indivisible groups convened to shame members of Congress.
 Teachout held events across the city with a comedy group to explain how the IDC worked, and she recorded a short video walking voters through the backstory.
 So did Sopranos star Edie Falco:

 It was an easy issue for Ocasio-Cortez, whose district is home to three IDC senators, including Peralta and the former IDC chairman, Klein.
 (In January, Klein was accused of sexual misconduct by a former Senate staffer—a charge he denies.)
-The IDC fit easily into her critique of the Democratic Party as a boys’ club beholden to corporate interests, and in particular, real-estate developers.
+The IDC fit easily into her critique of the Democratic Party as a boys’ club beholden to corporate interests, and in particular, real estate developers.
 “The IDC has co-opted the state,” Ocasio-Cortez told me last fall, as her campaign was ramping up.
 As Crowley, in his role as a party boss, was trying to lure the caucus members back—he would eventually endorse Peralta—she tweeted that every member of the group needed to go.

-By December 2017, Cuomo, after years of insisting that he didn’t care which party controlled the legislature—he had even campaigned for two Republican senators when control of the chamber was up for grabs in 2012—was eager to negotiate a peace deal with the IDC and secured a promise that they’d return to the fold if Democrats picked up two state Senate seats in upcoming special elections.
-The IDC dissolved in April, even before the special elections (but, perhaps not coincidentally, just after actress-turned-activist Cynthia Nixon launched her campaign against Cuomo by specifically invoking the governor’s role in coddling the breakaway faction) and Cuomo soon attended a Manhattan fundraiser to raise money for the IDC members’ re-election fights.
+By December 2017, Cuomo, after years of insisting that he didn’t care which party controlled the Legislature—he had even campaigned for two Republican senators when control of the chamber was up for grabs in 2012—was eager to negotiate a peace deal with the IDC and secured a promise that they’d return to the fold if Democrats picked up two state Senate seats in upcoming special elections.
+The IDC dissolved in April, even before the special elections (but, perhaps not coincidentally, just after actress-turned-activist Cynthia Nixon launched her campaign against Cuomo by specifically invoking the governor’s role in coddling the breakaway faction), and Cuomo soon attended a Manhattan fundraiser to raise money for the IDC members’ reelection fights.
 By that point Ramos and a slate of candidates had all stepped up to challenge the IDC senators, and the backlash had reached a point of no return.

-The 32-year-old Ramos is a natural ally of Ocasio-Cortez.
-She entered the race last fall after two years in Mayor Bill de Blasio’s press office and a previous stint in organized labor.
-She brandishes her New Yorker credentials on the stump like it’s a contest, telling voters she’s a renter who’s never had a driver’s license and is running for office, in part, because of a scarring, hours-long delay she experienced last year on the 7 train.
+The 33-year-old Ramos is a natural ally of Ocasio-Cortez.* She entered the race last fall after two years in Mayor Bill de Blasio’s press office and a previous stint in organized labor.
+She brandishes her New Yorker credentials on the stump like it’s a contest, telling voters she’s a renter who’s never had a driver’s license and is running for office, in part, because of a scarring, hourslong delay she experienced last year on the 7 train.

-Queens generally, and 13th Senate district especially, is among the most diverse places in the world and Ramos, the daughter of Colombian immigrants, believes that diversity lends a moral imperative to her politics.
+Queens generally, and the 13th Senate District especially, is among the most diverse places in the world and Ramos, the daughter of Colombian immigrants, believes that diversity lends a moral imperative to her politics.
 She and Ocasio-Cortez were among the first candidates in America to call for abolishing the Immigration and Customs Enforcement agency, and she frequently notes that Peralta’s defection to the IDC came the same week the president announced his travel ban—instead of beating Republicans, he joined them.

-At her office opening in Jackson Heights in March, in a third-floor walkup sandwiched between a Nepalese wholesaler and a travel agency that specializes in the Hajj, supporters noshed on empanadas, bagels, and samosas, as Ramos, clutching a balloon handed to her by her young son, rattled off a list of ways in which the district was getting screwed by Albany—an underfunded public transit system; a $45 million shortfall for public schools; and a stalled push for renter protections—and launched into another jab at Peralta.
+At her office opening in Jackson Heights in March, in a third-floor walkup sandwiched between a Nepalese wholesaler and a travel agency that specializes in the hajj, supporters noshed on empanadas, bagels, and samosas, as Ramos, clutching a balloon handed to her by her young son, rattled off a list of ways in which the district was getting screwed by Albany—an underfunded public transit system; a $45 million shortfall for public schools; and a stalled push for renter protections—and launched into another jab at Peralta.

 “There’s only two kinds of state senators—those who vote for [Democrat] Andrea Stewart-Cousins as their leader and those who vote for John Flanagan, a Trump Republican from Long Island,” she said.
 “That’s who he voted for.
 I would never do that, and I would never betray my neighbors that way.
 I would never betray my family that way.”

-Ramos was a long-shot when she entered the race, but six months later it doesn’t seem quite so crazy.
+Ramos was a long shot when she entered the race, but six months later it doesn’t seem quite so crazy.
 Two days after Ocasio-Cortez’s victory, the speaker of the New York City council endorsed Ramos and three other candidates challenging ex-IDC members.
 Then Ramos picked up the endorsement of a state assemblywoman whose district overlaps with hers.
-A few days later Nixon dropped by a public library in Jackson Heights to announce her support.
+A few days later, Nixon dropped by a public library in Jackson Heights to announce her support.
 Last week, Rep. Carolyn Maloney, whose district includes part of Queens and who just survived a surprisingly competitive primary herself, endorsed Ramos.
 Suddenly, bucking the Democratic establishment didn’t seem so dangerous.

 Other candidates felt a boost too.
 Kang says the day after the June primary was her group’s best fundraising day ever.
 And about a week after the election, after months of pressure from activists begging him to enter the race, the city’s ex-comptroller announced he would challenge another former IDC senator who represents part of Ocasio-Cortez’s district.

 And Ocasio-Cortez’s army of volunteers is waiting in the wings.
-Facing only nominal Republican opposition in the fall in one of America’s bluest House districts, Ocasio-Cortez has time on her hands and newfound political capital to spend, and she’s made clear one way she intends to spend it—by backing a new slate of ideologically-aligned candidates in her own backyard.
+Facing only nominal Republican opposition in the fall in one of America’s bluest House districts, Ocasio-Cortez has time on her hands and newfound political capital to spend, and she’s made clear one way she intends to spend it—by backing a new slate of ideologically aligned candidates in her own backyard.
 After her primary, Ocasio-Cortez sent out a call for volunteers to gather petitions and go canvassing for a slate of progressive Democrats who, like her, were mounting insurgent campaigns against the state’s entrenched establishment.
 Among them were Nixon; Teachout, an early ringleader of the anti-IDC brigade and a longtime critic of Albany corruption; and two state Senate candidates, including Klein’s challenger in the Bronx, Alessandra Biaggi.

 “I cannot overstate the importance of Alexandria’s victory,” Teachout says.

-Note: Correction: An earlier version of this article misstated Ramos’ age.